-Status: Pending in the Assembly Labor & Employment Committee.
+Status: Passed the Assembly Labor & Employment Committee and is pending in the Assembly Appropriations Committee.

-Suspension of Driver's Licenses for Noncompliant Judgement Debtor with Unpaid Wage Order (SB 355)
+Notice of Potential Tax Fraud re: Noncompliant Judgement Debtor with Unpaid Wage Order (SB 355)

-Existing law allows the Labor Commissioner to issue order, decisions, awards, and judgment against an employer related to specified violations of labor law.
-This bill would create Section 96.9 in the Labor Code, which would require a judgment debtor subject to such an order or judgment to provide documentation to the Labor Commissioner within 60 days that the judgment has been fully satisfied, or a bond has been issue (as specified), or the judgment debtor has entered into an agreement for the judgment to be paid in installments.
+Existing law allows the Labor Commissioner to issue orders, decisions, awards, and judgment against an employer related to specified violations of labor law.
+This bill would create Section 96.9 in the Labor Code, which would require a final judgment to provide documentation to the Labor Commissioner within 60 days that the judgment has been fully satisfied, or a bond has been issue (as specified), or the judgment debtor has entered into an agreement for the judgment to be paid in installments.
 If a judgment debtor failed to comply with that filing requirement, it would be liable for an additional civil penalty of \$2,500.
+In addition, if a judgment debtor does not comply with the filing requirement, the Labor Commissioner would submit the unsatisfied judgment to the Tax Support Division of the Employment Development Department as a notice of potential tax fraud.